michaelyapjj/Badminton-Tracker/README-extractingFrames.md

 Have ffmpeg downloaded

 Create a folder called frames.
-This code extracts the frmes from your video to the frames file.
+This code extracts the frames from your video to the frames file.
 -q:v 1 → high image quality
 -r 10 → 10 frames per second
 ```